 SMART-RAIL was one of the lighthouse projects of SHIFT2RAIL and contributed to Innovation Programme 5.
 The SMART-RAIL project was aligned with the objectives of SHIFT2RAIL, ensuring that the results could be used in further research in this programme.
 SMART-RAIL was funded under the H2020 Programme of the European Commission.
-SMART-RAIL was launched in May 2015 and ended in April 2018.

 The project SCORE explored, assessed and forecasted how progress in research and development, new innovative technologies and future demand changes in combination with forthcoming geopolitical and geo-economic developments affect the global competitive position of the European transport manufacturing industry.